Frequently Asked Questions

 - Others, as staff deems necessary

-If your child contracts head lice, we require that he/she stay home for 24 hours after treatment.
-We will rigorously check heads of all the children for several days, proceed with disinfecting the classroom materials, and check the child that returns for several days.
+If your child contracts head lice, we require that he/she will be immediately excluded and family contacted for pick up.
+The child may return after receiving the first treatment.
+It is recommended that the child is treated 7 to 10 days after the first treatment since no product is 100% effective against head lice.
+We will rigorously check the heads of all the children for several days, proceed with deep cleaning in the classroom and materials, and check the child that returns for several days.
 We realize this is a problem we will have from time to time, but it is very contagious and we need to be vigilant with our procedures.

 Communicable diseases such as rubella, mumps, measles, chicken pox, impetigo, hepatitis, conjunctivitis, head lice, strep throat, scarlet fever, etc., require medical treatment.
-Children should not return to the School for a specified period of time, depending on the disease.
-Please see the classroom’s head teacher or your child's mentor teacher to determine the length of time your child should remain out of the School.
+Children should not return to school for a specified period of time, depending on the disease.
+Please see the classroom head teacher with any questions.